Best TPD Insurance Claim Lawyers - No Win No Fee

 Most people with a chronic illness will qualify to claim their disability insurance entitlements.
 Any illness that prevents you from performing in your current occupation can be the basis of a successful case.

-The excellent news is that if you have contributed to more than one Super fund during your working life, you may have an opportunity to make multiple claims.
-Contact our legal team now for a Free Case Evaluation to determine if this applies to you – Call 1300 873 252
+Contact our legal team now for a free case evaluation to determine if this applies to you – Call 1300 873 252

-Unlike workers’ compensation, any ailment that stops you working can qualify for a TPD claim.
+Unlike workers’ compensation, any ailment that stops you from working can qualify for a TPD claim.
 However, some common medical conditions that qualify as a total permanent disability for insurance purposes include the following:

 Any physical injury that prevents you from working can also qualify, particularly serious medical harm like:

-Be sure of your legal rights by contacting our experienced TPD lawyers for your free claim review
+Be sure of your legal rights by contacting our experienced TPD lawyers for your free claim review.

 Income protection insurance (also known as disability insurance or income replacement) provides financial support to people who can’t work due to illness, injury or temporary disability.
 This type of insurance policy is designed to replace some of a person’s lost wages while they cannot perform their regular role.
 Income protection benefits help pay the bills until you recover or provide support until you qualify for a permanent disability claim.